Last Updated on February 13, 2022 by Rakesh Gupta

 - This will open a pop-up for you, where you have to select Email for Prospect Field.
 Once a prospect selects Email for a Prospect field, rest of the field Data Format will be auto-populated based on the information in the Prospect Field.
-For External Field Name make sure to enter correct field name from web-to-lead email field, as shown in the following screenshot: Optionally, you can add custom error message text under the Advanced tab.
+For External Field Name make sure to enter correct field name from the web-to-lead email field, as shown in the following screenshot: Optionally, you can add custom error message text under the Advanced tab.
 Once you are done with all the changes, the next step is to click on the Save Changes button.

-- Repeat the step 6 to add other fields to the Form Handler.
+- Repeat step 6 to add other fields to the Form Handler.
 Make sure that these fields are marked correctly with web-to-lead form fields.

 - At the end your Form Handler should look like the following screenshot:

 - Once you are done with all the changes, the final step is to click on the Create form handler button.
 Your form handler is now live and hosted on its own URL, as shown in the following screenshot: